voodoo/caveman-guide/src/content/book/05-carbs-and-coronaries/index.md

 date: "2024-05-09"
 ---

+Starting out writing this book I was fully prepared to point the finger at the simple carb as the driving factor for modern diseases - and indeed, I think there is truth to that.

+Our ancestors had access to carbs - finding an apple or making bread - but they were not processed.
+They were whole fresh food.
+And they were usually not plentiful.

+So our bodies had to get used to fat and protein.
+We should do the same.

 ## The Nonessential Macronutrient

-Despite popular belief, carbohydrates are the only macronutrient not essential for human survival.
+Despite popular belief, carbohydrates are the only macronutrient not essential for human survival [^1].
 While protein and fat are crucial for various bodily functions, our bodies can function without dietary carbohydrates.
 Here's why:

 1. Glucose production: The liver can produce glucose through a process called gluconeogenesis, using proteins and fats.
 2. Ketones: In the absence of carbohydrates, the body can use ketones, derived from fat, as an alternative energy source.